Urigo/graphql-modules/docs/introduction/dependency-injection.md

 }
 ```

-### `CommunicationBridge`
+### `PubSub`

-GraphQL Module has a built-in Pub/Sub mechanism you can use to dispatch messages between modules, called `CommunicationBridge`.
+GraphQL Module has a built-in Pub/Sub mechanism you can use to dispatch messages between modules, called `PubSub`.

 The messages are built in a form of `string => any` - so the key of each message must be a `string`, and you can basically dispatch anything that you can send over network.